accurateproject/accurate/docs/tariff_plans.rst

 4.2.
 Tariff Plans
 =================
-Major concept within CGRateS architecture, implement mechanisms to load rating as well as account data into CGRateS.
+Major concept within AccuRate architecture, implement mechanisms to load rating as well as account data into AccuRate.
-For importing the data into CGRateS database(s) we are using **csv** *files*.
+For importing the data into AccuRate database(s) we are using **csv** *files*.
 The import process can be started as many times it is desired with one ore more csv files and the existing values are overwritten.